1200wd/bitcoinlib/README.rst

 There are many working examples on how to create wallets, specific transactions, encrypted databases, parse the blockchain, connect to specific service providers in the `examples directory <https://github.com/1200wd/bitcoinlib/tree/master/examples>`_ in the source code of this library.

-Some more specific examples can be found on the `Coineva website <https://coineva.com/category/bitcoinlib.html>`_.

 BitcoinLib is used at `Blocksmurfer Explorer <https://blocksmurfer.io/>`_ and many other repositories: https://github.com/1200wd/bitcoinlib/network/dependents